-When it comes to self defense, learning a martial art is one of the smartest things you can do.
-If you meet opponents ready and committed to taking you down, you must also be able to defend yourself and hopefully walk away unharmed.
+When it comes to self-defense, learning martial arts is one of the smartest things you can do.
+If you meet opponents ready and committed to taking you down, you can defend yourself and walk away unharmed.

 1. Kickboxing for Self Defense

 Simply rush at your attacker and quickly send him a hard kick in the chin.
 Kickboxing thrives on such moves which require you to attack fast, using the element of surprise.

-Another smart kickboxing move is to quickly grab his hand with the weapon (if your attacker is holding one other than a gun) and head butt him on the face, particularly on the nose.
+Another smart kickboxing move is to quickly grab his hand with the weapon (if your attacker is holding one other than a gun) and headbutt him on the face, particularly on the nose.

-2. Brazilian Jiu-Jitsu for Self Defense
+2. Brazilian Jiu-Jitsu Self Defense Martial Arts

-And the winner, that received the most of our visitors’ votes in our Top 10 Martial Arts in the World list is – Brazilian Jiu-Jitsu (BJJ).
-It’s difficult to explain, but I know from my personal experience that I fell in love with Brazilian Jiu-Jitsu during my first training session.
+And the winner, which receives the most of our visitors’ votes in our Top 10 Martial Arts in the World list is – Brazilian Jiu-Jitsu (BJJ).
+It’s difficult to explain, but I know from personal experience, I fell in love with Brazilian Jiu-Jitsu during my first training session.

 3. Muay Thai for Self Defense

-Muay Thai is known to be a very effective art in all circles.
-It has proven itself quite well in competitions like mixed martial arts and kickboxing .
-It teaches diversity in striking , in that kicks, punches, elbows, knees, kicks and more are taught very, very well.
-The clinch, or inside fighting on the feet is focused on to a great extent.
-So when someone comes in and tries to turn a self defense situation into a grappling match, which let’s face it happens very frequently, Muay Thai has an answer, at least before the fight hits the ground.
+Muay Thai focuses to a great extent on the clinch, or inside fighting on the feet.
+So when someone comes in and tries to turn a self-defense situation into a grappling match, which let’s face it happens very frequently, Muay Thai has an answer, at least before the fight hits the ground.

 That said, Muay Thai is not a grappling art, per se.
 And since the majority of fights end up on the ground, this is a weakness.
 You can read the full article at Thought Co.

-4. Krav Maga for Self Defense
+4. Krav Maga Self Defense Martial Arts